yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2023/index.md

 We believe only `The Legend of Zelda: Tears of the Kingdom` still requires 12GB on ASTC compatible devices (Android devices or Intel iGPUs) to be safely playable now.

 For the Windows gang, sorry: only bad news.
-The Windows kernel doesn’t have an equivalent to MADV_REMOVE, so if you have a low end device with a small RAM amount, Linux is the way to go.
+The Windows kernel doesn’t have an equivalent to MADV_REMOVE, so if you have a low-end device with a small amount of RAM, Linux is the way to go.

 No surprise there though.

 ### 4K

 The resolution?
 No, worse, crazier than pixel density.
 Remember `Paper Mario: The Origami King`?
-Good game, pretty graphics and fun humour.
+Good game, pretty graphics, and fun humour.
-This game has a unique situation in its hands, its ARM CPU code is illegal.
+This game has a unique situation on its hands, its ARM CPU code is illegal.
 Not "FBI OPEN UP" illegal, but "not able to run natively on contemporary systems due to a difference in stack pointer alignment handling" type of illegal.
 The Switch clears a hardware bit that checks the stack pointer alignment and generates an exception, but practically every other operating system sets it, and there is no way to turn it off without a kernel modification.